Sized Types with Usages for Parallel Complexity of Pi-Calculus Processes: Types with Usages

 Given a set of index variables $\varphi$ and a set of constraints $\Phi$, for an interval $[I,J]$, we always require that $\fifi \q I \le J$.
 For an interval $A_o = [I,J]$, we denote $\LeA(A_o) = I$ and $\RiA(A_o) = J$.
 In the original notion of usages~\cite{Sumii98HLCL,KobayashiTypeSystemLockFree,KobayashietAlDeadlockFreeCalculus}, \(A_o\) and \(J_c\) were just numbers.
 The extension to intervals plays an important role in our analysis.
-Note that $J_c$ is not always an interval, as it can be a single index $J$.
-However, this single index $J$ should be understood as the interval $[-\infty,J]$.
+Note that $J_c$ may be a single index $J$, but this single index $J$ should be understood as the interval $[-\infty,J]$.

 Intuitively, a channel with usage $\ZU$ is not used at all.
 A channel of usage $U\PAR V$ can be used according to \(U\) and \(V\) possibly in parallel.
 The usage $\IU{A_o}{J_c}.U$ describes a channel that may be used for input, and then used according to \(U\).
 The two intervals \(A_o\) and \(J_c\), called \emph{obligation} and \emph{capacity} respectively, are used to achieve a kind of assume-guarantee reasoning.
-The obligation \(A_o\) indicates a \emph{guarantee} that if the channel is indeed used for input, then the input will become ready during the interval \(A_o\).
+The obligation \(A_o\) indicates a \emph{guarantee} that if the channel is indeed used for input, then the input should become ready during the interval \(A_o\).
 The capacity \(J_c\) indicates the \emph{assumption} that if the environment performs a corresponding output, that output will be provided during the time interval \(J_c\) after the input becomes ready.
 For example, if a channel \(a\) has usage \(\IU{[1,1]}{J_c}.\ZU\), then the process \(\tick.a().0\) conforms to the usage, but \(a().0\) and \(\tick.\tick.a().0\) do not.
-Furthermore, if \(J_c=[0,1]\), and if a process \(\tick^k.\overline{a}\) is running in parallel with \(\tick.a().0\), then \(k\) belongs to the interval \([1,1]+[0,1] = [1,2]\).
 Similarly, $\OU{A_o}{J_c}.U$ has the same meaning but for output.
 The usage $!U$ denotes the usage $U$ that can be replicated infinitely, and $U + V$ denotes a non-deterministic choice between the usages $U$ and $V$.
 This is useful for example in a case of pattern matching where a channel can be used very differently in the two branches.
-For the sake of conciseness, we may use $\AU{\alpha}{A_o}{J_c}.
-U$ to denote either the usage $\OU{A_o}{J_c}.
-U$ or $\IU{A_o}{J_c}.
-U$.